The Risk to Population Health Equity Posed by Automated Decision Systems: A Narrative Review: Discussion

 The same imperatives to constrain costs and capitalise on data exist in other sensitive domains – such as education, policing, criminal justice, and immigration – and this has incentivised the adoption of automated decision systems by public agencies and corporations in those domains \parencite{Reisman18AlgoImpactAssess,Whittaker18Report}.
 A process of learning and emulation akin to policy transfer\footnote{Policy transfer can be defined as a process of learning and emulation by policy makers in which “knowledge about policies, administrative arrangements, institutions etc. in one time and/or place is used in the development of policies, administrative arrangements and institutions in another time and/or place.” \parencite{Dolowitz96}} will likely ensure the adoption trajectory of automated decision systems will be similar in the health domain.
 This emulation and diffusion of innovation occurs because jurisdictions and agencies “face common problems” and they look to other communities for lessons and solutions \parencite{Hadjiisky17}.
 The process is accelerated by a futures industry whose purpose is to market ideas and trade on promises and expectation.
 Hadjiisky and colleagues write: \begin{quote} ...an entire global marketplace of ideas and recommendations on ‘best practices’ has emerged, including international organizations, commissions, donor groups, consultants, think tanks, institutes, networks, partnerships, and various gatherings of the great and the good such as Davos.
 They may not use the terminology of ‘policy transfer’ but that, in essence, is what they are debating and selling. (p.
 2-3) \end{quote} Indeed, there is tremendous expectation heaped upon AI and precision health approaches to increase the efficiency of healthcare services and systems as a means of containing costs \parencite{Lecher18,Panch19InconvientTruth,Prainsack19,Whittaker18Report}.
 Dolley \parencite*{Dolley18} captures this in relation to public health: \begin{quote} Precision public health is exciting.
 Today’s public health programs can achieve new levels of speed and accuracy not plausible a decade ago.
 Adding precision to many parts of public health engagement has led and will lead to tangible benefits.
 Precision can enable public health programs to maintain the same efficacy while decreasing costs, or hold costs constant while delivering better, smarter, faster, and different education, cures and interventions, saving lives. (p.
 6) \end{quote} The drive to rapidly adopt AI in health is given urgency by the oft-cited pressures facing health systems around the world, including population ageing, workforce shortages, increased prevalence and incidence of noncommunicable diseases, and variability in service quality and clinical outcomes \parencite{ACSQHC18,Britnell19,CSIRO18,Lancet19}.
-These pressures are especially acute in low-income countries, where health resources are particularly scare \parencite{Lancet19}.
+These pressures are especially acute in low-income countries, where health resources are particularly scare \parencite{Lancet19}, contributing to the expectation that AI will benefit global health \parencite{Alami20,Mehta20,Schwalbe20}.
 Similarly, long-standing problems with current diagnostic approaches, such as invasiveness, cost, accessibility, and low precision, as well as the limitations of traditional analytic approaches, are driving interest in improved AI-enabled methods \parencite{Derrington17,Maddox19}.
+The COVID-19 pandemic has been a ‘perfect storm’ that has exacerbated these pressures, further accelerating the adoption of AI \parencite{Horgan20,IqbalS21,Peek20,Saniotis20,Scott20}.